blakestoffel/coding-with-calculus/README.md

 ## Contributions

-Beyond these homework assignments, my contribution to the class included being an active participant in Office Hours and contributions to Piazza.
+Beyond these homework assignments, my contribution to the class included being a very active (and hopefully helpful and funny) participant in Office Hours and contributions to Piazza.

 ## Piazza

+Throughout the course, I tried to stay active and reponsive on Piazza.

-I stay active on piazza, happy to help other students with their questions such as:
+I was always happy to help other students with their questions such as:

 https://piazza.com/class/lzmw310nhiy5rz/post/60_f2